-Year 7-10 students learn General science through a “core” science syllabus, composed of the following:
+Students in Years Seven to Ten learn General Science through a 'core' science syllabus, derived from the Western Australian Curriculum: Science, composed of the following:

-Biology - is concerned with understanding living things.
-The key concepts developed are that: a diverse range of living things have evolved on Earth over hundreds of millions of years; living things are interdependent and interact with each other and their environment; and the form and features of living things are related to the functions that their body systems perform.
-Through Biology, students investigate living things, including animals, plants, and micro-organisms, and their interdependence and interactions within ecosystems.
-They explore their life cycles, body systems, structural adaptations and behaviours, how these features aid survival, and how their characteristics are inherited from one generation tothe next.
-Students are introduced to the cell as the basic unit of life and the processes that are central to its function.
+Biology is concerned with understanding living things.
+The key concepts developed are that: a diverse range of living things have evolved on Earth over hundreds of millions of years; living things are interdependent and interact with each other and their environment, and the form and features of living things are related to the functions that their body systems perform.

 ATAR Human Biology

 The Human Biology course gives students a chance to explore what it is to be human - how the human body works, the origins of human variation, inheritance in humans, the evolution of the human species and population genetics.
-Through their investigations, students research new discoveries that increase our understanding of human dysfunction, treatments and preventative measures.

 General Human Biology